 The hull form is based on the successful Contest 67CS, which naval architect firm Judel Vrolijk & Co has extended with a moderate-shallow underbody running back from the lightly raked bow to a soft-chined, broad stern.
-Twin rudders will provide precise, powerful and light control from the twin helm stations.
+The protected, single rudder provides precise, powerful and light control from the twin helm stations.

 The layout will be semi-customisable, with owners able to choose either an aft or a forward master cabin configuration.
 Five en-suite guest cabins mean a maximum capacity of ten guests.
 Privacy will be paramount with a fully enclosable galley and crew quarters for a staff of up to four.